mike-lischke/antlr4ng/ReadMe.md

 ## Installing Development Dependencies

 While antlr4ng has no runtime dependencies (no 3rd party libs are used at runtime), there are a number dev dependencies that are used to run the benchmarks or create custom builds.
-So, before you do anything else in the repo after cloning it run the depedency installation by executing
+So, before you do anything else in the repo after cloning it, install the depedencies by running

 ```bash
 npm i
 ```

 in the root folder of the repo.
-Once this completed successfully you should be able to use any of the NPM scripts in the project.
+Once this has completed successfully you should be able to use any of the NPM scripts in the project.
 For example, to generate a release build without source maps run:

 ```bash
 npm run build
 ```

-which will create the folder `dist/` and store the bundled sources for CommonJS and ESM.
+which will create the `dist/` folder and store the bundled sources for CommonJS and ESM there.

 ## Tests and Benchmarks